Relegation Return? Competition format a talking point at Montana's Brier | TSN

 The winner would reach the main draw and the three losing teams would go home.
 Longtime Northwest Territories women's skip Kerry Galusha weighed in on the subject on X, the platform formerly known as Twitter.

-"As someone who participated in all 3 years of relegation it made us work harder and get better…not saying it’s the answer but we are going to see lopsided games for years to come until the Northern teams start working harder and travelling more.
+"As someone who participated in all three years of relegation it made us work harder and get better … not saying it’s the answer but we are going to see lopsided games for years to come until the Northern teams start working harder and travelling more.
 I knew what we had to do."

 Curling Canada moved to a 16-team setup for the Brier and the Scotties Tournament of Hearts in 2018.
 The defending champion and all provincial and territorial winners were given direct entry along with a wild-card team.